yazeed1s/zwm/README.md

 - normal_border_color: Specifies the color of the border for inactive (unfocused) windows.
 - window_gap: Sets the gap between windows in pixels.
 - virtual_desktops: sets the number of virtual desktops.
+- focus_follow_pointer: If false, the window is focused on click; if true, the window is focused when the cursor enters it.

 ### 2- Config keys
 ```ini